- Aug. 2, 2024

 Tight Integration of all Capabilities

 The CMS and the ecommerce solution do not stand alone – a DXP requires many other capabilities, such as a CRM or analytics.
-You can connect all conceivable systems and services to a headless CMS that you can think of and your employees can use all data without leaving the user interface of the CMS.
+You can connect all conceivable systems and services to a headless CMS, and your employees can use all the data without leaving the CMS user interface.

 Detailed Guide on How to Select a Headless CMS for Your Composable DXP